 Not that there is anything rational about using Phelps’s example to decide what to make of Jesus.
 No professing Christian I have ever spoken with believes there is any merit to Phelps’s activities.
 Everyone I know sees the glaring disconnect between WBC’s actions and the message of the Gospel.
 Even Jennifer O’Dell, a secular journalist, writes, “…last we recalled, the Lord Jesus was saying stuff like, ‘As I have loved you, so must you love one another.’
 We totes must have missed the Bible passage where he said, ‘Get thee to a pop concert and call some young woman a “whore.” ’ ”

 No, that isn’t Jesus.
 My Savior would get a backstage pass so he could sit down for a visit with Taylor Swift.
 He would speak to her with warmth and gentleness.
 He might not even mention the fornication.

 When I was developing my own convictions about Christ and morality as a much younger man, I felt strongly that Christians had an obligation to challenge the moral bankruptcy in American society, particularly since our strong Judeo-Christian heritage once guided us so firmly.
 Every believer sees the waste and ruin that have resulted from the secularization of American society.
 For years I dreamed of reversing it.

 Phelps, if anything, is just another example of humanity’s condition, for which Christ died.
-The fruit of Westboro Baptist Church is bitter and supplies no food to the society it claims it wants to save.
-However, our fixation on this group only encourages them.
+The fruit of Westboro Baptist Church is bitter and supplies no nourishment to the society it claims it wants to save.
+Our fixation on this group only encourages them.
 Believers and unbelievers alike should make a point of starving Fred Phelps of the attention he craves.
 It’s pretty clear the press has gone to his head.